Semialgebraic methods and generalized sum-product phenomena: Preliminaries on Logic and o-minimality

 An expansion $( \RR, \ldots)$ of $\RR$ is {\bf o-minimal} if every $X \subseteq \RR$ definable in $(\RR, \ldots)$ is a finite union of points and open intervals.
-The analogues of Fact~\ref{fact: 2}(ii) and Fact~\ref{fact: 3} hold in all such $( \RR, \ldots)$.
-In fact, for an expansion of the field $\RR$, one can take Fact~\ref{fact: 2}(ii) as an alternative definition for o-minimality.
+The analogues of Fact~\ref{fact: 2}(ii) and Fact~\ref{fact: 3} hold in all such $( \RR, \ldots)$ \cite{Lou}.
+In fact, for an expansion of the field $\RR$, one can take Fact~\ref{fact: 2}(ii) as an alternative definition for o-minimality; indeed, homeomorphic images of $(0,1)^0$ are points and homeomorphic images of $(0,1)^1$ are open intervals.
 An important example of an o-minimal expansion of $\RR$ is $( \RR, \text{exp})$ where $\text{exp}$ is the exponential map; this allows us to include transcendental functions while keeping algebraic features (e.g., an analogue of Fact~\ref{fact: 3}(v)).